 People with mental illness face many prejudices.
 For example, one may wrongly assume that they are unpredictable, violent or lazy and perceive them as a threat.
 Thus, mental illness still causes fear and embarrassment for some people.

 Prejudices lead to stigmatizing attitudes and discrimination against people with mental illness.
-In other words, they are judged negatively and often rejected or avoided.
+In other words, they are judged negatively and rejected or avoided.
+Mental illness still nowadays cause fear and shame in some people.
 Such attitudes reflect misconceptions and ignorance regarding mental illness.

-Some people with mental illness find that these stigmatizing attitudes and discrimination are at times more difficult to deal with than the mental illness itself.
+For many people with mental illness these stigmatizing attitudes and discrimination are more difficult to deal with than the mental illness symptoms itself.